bad-ants-fleet/drconverters/README.md

-# DrConverters: Example input for DrForna visualization
+# DrConverters: unified cotranscriptional folding output.

 This repository contains examples to convert the output of different cotranscriptional folding simulators into the \*.drf file format.
+This format is used for visualization by the JavaScript application [DrForna], and can also be plotted by the Python script [DrPlotter] from the [DrTransformer] repository.

 ## Installation
 **Note:** This repository provides **wrapper scripts** for other programs,